National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 * **Descendants**: Consider not only this concept, but also all of its descendants.
 * **Mapped**: Allow to search for non-standard concepts.

-While ATLAS concept sets may contain standard and non-standard concepts, Enclave concept sets may include “standard” (SNOMED-based) concepts only.
+While ATLAS concept sets may contain standard and non-standard concepts, Enclave concept sets may include "standard" (SNOMED-based) concepts only.
-Thus, the “Mapped” attribute is rarely helpful, as it applies only if using source data.
+Thus, the "Mapped" attribute is rarely helpful, as it applies only if using source data.

 For example, a concept set expression could contain two concepts as depicted in Table [10.1](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html#tab:conceptSetExpression).
-Here we include concept [4329847](http://athena.ohdsi.org/search-terms/terms/4329847) (“Myocardial infarction”) and all of its descendants, but exclude concept [314666](http://athena.ohdsi.org/search-terms/terms/314666) (“Old myocardial infarction”) and all of its descendants.
+Here we include concept [4329847](http://athena.ohdsi.org/search-terms/terms/4329847) ("Myocardial infarction") and all of its descendants, but exclude concept [314666](http://athena.ohdsi.org/search-terms/terms/314666) ("Old myocardial infarction") and all of its descendants.

 <table>
   <tr>